Follow Us! ThumbsUp

 How Does Account Takeover Fraud Work?

 There are many paths to successful ATO fraud.
-Different things can happen, depending on the attack vector:
+It works different depending on the attack vector:

 • Opportunistic: A fraudster stumbles upon someone’s login details.
 This could be accidental, or more sophisticated, for example following a mass phishing email campaign.
 It could be because of an easy-to-guess password, brute force, or via malware such as a keylogger